kc-howe/Betti-Numbers/README.md

 # Computing Betti Numbers

 ## Description
 This repository computes Betti numbers of a topological space by taking advantage of boundary matrices of a triangulating simplicial complex.
-It was written to programatically solve the problem of finding the Betti numbers of the 2-dimensional Klein bottle, given as an exercise in Edelsburnner and Harer's *Computational Topology: An Introduction*.
+It was written to programatically solve the problem of finding the Betti numbers of the 2-dimensional Klein bottle, given as an exercise in Edelsbrunner and Harer's *Computational Topology: An Introduction*.

 Betti numbers can be thought of as a count of p-dimensional holes in a topological space.
 They are computed by finding the rank of p-th homology group of a triangulating simplicial complex of a space.
 Such a complex can be described as a collection of boundary matrices describing the (p-1)-dimensional boundaries of each p-simplex in the simplicial complex.